Kunlong1994/lab3/Lab-Session#1.md

 *Pro-tip:* In `nano` if you just hit `^X` without saving, it should ask you if you want to `Save modified buffer?
 (Answering "No" will DISCARD changes.)`.
 You can then type `y` `Y` or `Yes` then hit `Enter` and it will save and exit.

+`nano` is a general purpose text editor, so you can use it for any type of text file like the `.js`, `.html`, and `.css` files in this project.

 ## Record someone trying out your ChatBot

 Using a phone or other video device, record someone trying out your ChatBot.
 (This does not need to be an advertisement for your ChatBot; it is okay if the person is confused or asks questions or doesn't like it.
 We like the drama.)
 Post the video to your assignment on Slack!